sumitksr/Flight-Route-Management-System/README.md

 3. **Select an option** from the menu:
    - **Find Shortest Path:** Displays the shortest path and its cost between the two cities.
    - **Display All Routes:** Lists all possible routes between the two cities.
+   - **Find Path with K Stops:** Finds the cheapest path between two cities with a user-defined maximum number of stops.

 ## Code Overview